Quetzalcoatlus: Skeleton

 Neck lengths of various azhdarchids.
-Q. sp. is now 'Q'. lawsoni.
+Q. sp. is now Q. lawsoni.

 Like other pterosaurs, Quetzalcoatlus had light, hollow bones, supported internally by struts called trabeculae.
-The neck of 'Q'. lawsoni, measured from the third cervical (neck) vertebra to the seventh, has been estimated at 149.5 cm.
+The neck of Q. lawsoni, measured from the third cervical (neck) vertebra to the seventh, has been estimated at 149.5 cm.
 It consisted of nine elongated vertebrae, which were procoelous, meaning that they were concave at the front.
 All of them were compressed dorsoventrally (top to bottom), and were better suited for dorsoventral motion than lateral (side-to-side) motion.
 However, the lateral range of motion was still extensive, and the neck and head could swing left and right in an arc of about 180 degrees.
 Like in other azhdarchoids, the cervical vertebrae were low, with neural arches that were essentially inside the centrum.
 In most azhdarchids, the neural spine of the seventh cervical vertebra was fairly long.
-This was not the case in 'Q'. lawsoni, where the neural spine was shorter.
+This was not the case in Q. lawsoni, where the neural spine was shorter.
 Internally, the cervical vertebrae were supported by trabeculae that increased their buckling load substantially (about 90%).
 This may have been an adaptation for counteracting shear forces exerted on the neck while in flight, though may have also enabled agonistic neck-bashing behaviors like those seen in giraffes.
 While airborne, the neck of Q. northropi would have likely assumed a slight S-shaped curve, similar to swans.

-Similar to other azhdarchids, the torso of 'Quetzalcoatlus' lawsoni was proportionally small, about half as long again as the humerus.
+Similar to other azhdarchids, the torso of Quetzalcoatlus lawsoni was proportionally small, about half as long again as the humerus.
 The vertebrae at the base of the neck and the pectoral (shoulder) girdle are poorly known.
 The first four dorsal (back) vertebrae are fused into a notarium, like in some other pterosaurs and birds, and particularly ornithocheiroids.
 The notarium supported the shoulder girdle during flight, and prevented the ribcage from being compressed by the wing muscles during each stroke.
 The vertebral count of the notarium is unlike Zhejiangopterus, which had six notarial vertebrae, but like Azhdarcho.
 Most other dorsal vertebrae are absent, except for three which had been integrated into the sacrum.
 Around seven dorsal vertebrae were free of the notarium and sacrum.
 Four true sacral vertebrae are preserved, though there were likely seven in all.
 No caudal (tail) vertebrae are preserved in any Quetzalcoatlus specimens.

 Holotype humerus of Q. northropi (A), alongside the humeri of Pteranodon (B) and Pterodactylus (C).
-The first two scale bars are 100 mm, whilst the third is 10 mm.
+The first two scale bars are 100 mm, while the third is 10 mm.